 What course of action do you have when you change your mind after getting your tubes tied?
-While not a guarantee, a tubal reversal gives women a path to pursue after female sterilization.
+While not a guarantee, pregnancy after tubal reversal can happen.
 For more than 20 years, Texas Fertility Center reproductive surgeon Dr. Tony Propst has helped women restore fertility with tubal reversal.

 An ovulated egg travels to one of two fallopian tubes to meet the sperm.
 If all goes well in the fallopian tube, the fertilized egg will migrate down to the uterus, implant and develop into a fetus.
 The fallopian tubes, one next to each ovary, are about four inches long and the diameter of a belly button.
 With tubal ligation, a surgeon will cut, burn or tie the tubes to prevent egg and sperm from meeting.

 You’ll need a skilled micro-surgeon to perform this delicate reversal procedure that reconnects the occluded tubes after a tubal ligation.
 You’ll also want to partner with a fertility specialist who will help you weigh the pros and cons of tubal reversal and IVF.

 Weighing your options: Am I a good candidate for reversal?

 If you would like to add to your family after tubal ligation, your options are to pursue adoption, , in vitro fertilization or tubal reversal surgery.

 Dr. Propst explains that the best candidates for tubal surgery have common attributes.

 - Postpartum tubal ligation

 - Enough length in the tubes to successfully reattach